emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 ## Key Features

-EMQX adds an abstraction layer with the [Ekka](https://github.com/emqx/ekka) library on top of distributed Erlang, enabling features like auto discovery of EMQX nodes, auto cluster, network partition, autoheal, and autoclean.
+EMQX adds an abstraction layer with the [Ekka](https://github.com/emqx/ekka) library on top of distributed Erlang, enabling features like auto discovery of EMQX nodes, auto cluster, network partition autoheal, and autoclean.

 ### Node Discovery and Auto Clustering